-Entering its fourth season, Te Deum Antiqua is excited to share the elegance and profundity of Early Music.
+Entering its fifth season, Te Deum Antiqua is excited to share the elegance and profundity of Early Music.
 This small ensemble specializes in historically informed performances of Medieval, Renaissance, and Baroque music.
 Antiqua uses its scholarship to provide compelling and engaging concerts.
 Bringing together highly skilled singers and early music experts, Te Deum Antiqua fills a unique niche in the vast Kansas City choral scene.

 Auditions for Te Deum Antiqua are held each June.
 To be considered for an audition, please submit an audition request form.
 Qualified applicants will be contacted to schedule an audition appointment.

 Praised for her “ecstatic virtuosity” (Huffington Post) and for providing “notable grace” (Los Angeles Times), soprano Suzanne Anderson has performed in the New York, London, and Los Angeles metro areas with numerous professional ensembles including the Los Angeles Master Chorale, Bach Collegium San Diego, Millennium Consort Singers, Voices of Ascension and the Choir of Trinity Wall Street.
 A frequent collaborator in early music ventures, she has performed Monteverdi’s Vespers of 1610 one-on-a-part under the direction of Stephen Stubbs, sung in multiple productions of Hildegard von Bingen’s Ordo Virtutem and traveled to Hungary for a series of recitals featuring selections from Barbara Strozzi’s Opus 6.
 Ms. Anderson holds degrees from the Guildhall School of Music and Drama in London and Westminster Choir College.
 She currently teaches privately at the Lydia Lovan Community School of Music at William Jewell College and is the director of music at Immanuel Lutheran Church.